IEA-Paris/PPIAS/content/articles/Session 3 - Economic & Financial Impacts.md

 ---
 ## Economic and Financial Impacts : Session 3

-This Q&A session "Economic and Financial Impacts" is based on 5 projects registered on WPRN database.
+This Q&A session "Economic and Financial Impacts" during WPRN21 conference in Paris on December 9th 2021 is based on 5 projects registered on WPRN database.

 <Youtube yt="rylGri1EtXY" caption ="Q&A sessions - Economic & Financial Impacts"></Youtube>